mia-platform/documentation/docs/release_notes/platform_5-9-0_releasenote.md

 * **Browsers**
     DevOps Console visualization has been **aligned among different Browsers**.
 For the unsupported Browsers, a new page will show you the message `not supported browser IE`.
 To learn more about supported and unsupported browsers, please visit this [page](https://docs.mia-platform.eu/info/supported-browsers/) of Mia Platform Docs.

+* **Design - Endpoint**
+    With the new header and footer, Endpoint section has been aligned to CRUD, Microservices, Proxies and Cronjobs sections: the Delete button is now at the footer of the page.

 ### Fixes

 * **Debug**